 You need to outline what you think needs changing or improving in the Union and then come up with a campaign strategy that is going to get you and your ideas noticed and taken seriously by the electorate.

 One of the most contentious points between candidates during an election can be campaign material.
-In order for this election to be successful, we have to lay down some ground rules that everyone must follow.
-Please read them in section outlining the Election Rules further in this document.
+In order for this election to be successful, we have to lay down some ground rules that everyone must follow: